 1) Visit Christmas markets

-Vilnius usually has two main Christmas markets in the city: at two of the city’s main squares, namely Cathedral Square and Town Hall Square that can easily be visited within a few hours.
+Vilnius usually has two main Christmas markets in the city: two of the city’s main squares, namely Cathedral Square and Town Hall Square that can easily be visited within a few hours.
 But that’s not all.
 There is an array of smaller markets located all around the city.
 Look for handmade gifts, special Christmas treats and warm drinks.
 Town Hall Square is lined with picturesque market stalls, making it great for photos.

 The biggest Christmas market in Vilnius is centred around the main Christmas tree at Cathedral Square.
 Vendors here typically sell seasonal staples like herbal teas, mulled wine and pastries, but you can also pick up gifts and Lithuanian souvenirs to take home with you.